oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > * https://psirt.domain.tld/advisories/csaf/provider-metadata.json
 > * https://domain.tld/security/csaf/provider-metadata.json

+**TODO: Point to a place where options and fields are described in details**

 ### 7.1.8 Requirement 8: security.txt

 In the security.txt there MUST be at least one field `CSAF` which points to the `provider-metadata.json` (requirement 7).
 If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of [RFC7230]).
 See [SECURITY-TXT] for more details.